antelle/argon2-browser/README.md

 In C++, we can make use of SSE for 64-bit arithmetics.
 In JavaScript, when no 64-bit unsigned long type is available, different engines have different time penalties of this operation.

+WASM can support 64-bit integers but it requires compilation with LLVM, and not as asm.js => wasm.
+But this build is producing bad wasm for now.

 ## JS Library

 Until WASM is mature, js library is using only asm.js.
 Here's how to try it.